Everglades National Park: Restoration efforts

 President George H. W. Bush signed the Everglades National Park Protection and Expansion Act on December 13, 1989, that added 109506 acre to the eastern side of the park, closed the park to airboats, directed the Department of the Army to restore water to improve the ecosystems within Everglades National Park, and "Direct(ed) the Secretary of the Interior to manage the Park in order to maintain the natural abundance, diversity, and ecological integrity of native plants and animals, as well as the behavior of native animals, as part of their ecosystem."
 Bush remarked in his statement when signing the act, "Through this legislation that river of grass may now be restored to its natural flow of water".

 In 2000, Congress approved the Comprehensive Everglades Restoration Plan (CERP), a federal effort to restore the Everglades with the objectives of "restoration, preservation and protection of the south Florida ecosystem while providing for other water-related needs of the region", and claiming to be the largest environmental restoration in history.
 It was a controversial plan; detractors worried that it "relies on uncertain technologies, overlooks water quality, subsidizes damaging growth and delays its environmental benefits".
 Supporters of the plan included the National Audubon Society, who were accused by Friends of the Everglades and the Biodiversity Legal Foundation of prioritizing agricultural and business interests.

 CERP projects are designed to capture 1.7 e9USgal of fresh water every day, store it in underground reservoirs, and release the water to areas within 16 counties in South Florida.
 Approximately 35600 acre of man-made wetlands are to be constructed to confine contaminated water before it is released to the Everglades, and 240 mi of canals that divert water away from the Everglades are to be destroyed.
 During the first five years of implementation, CERP was responsible for the purchase of 207000 acre of land at a cost of $1 billion.
 The plan aims to spend $10.5 billion over 30 years, combining 50 different projects and giving them 5-year timelines.

 Everglades National Park was directly hit by Hurricanes Katrina, Wilma, and Rita in 2005.
 Such storms are a natural part of the park's ecosystem; 1960's Hurricane Donna left nothing in the mangroves but "standing dead snags" several miles wide, but 30 years later the area had completely recovered.
 Predictably, what suffered the most in the park from the 2005 hurricanes were man-made structures.
-In 2009 the visitor center and lodge at Flamingo were irreparably damaged by 125 mi/h winds and an 8 ft storm surge; the lodge had been functioning for 50 years when it was torn down; nothing is slated to replace it.
+In 2009 the original lodge at Flamingo, which was irreparably damaged by 125 mi/h winds and an 8 ft storm surge, was demolished; the lodge had been functioning for 50 years when it was torn down.
+The park suffered further damage from Hurricane Irma in 2017, which caused extensive damage to the coastal mangrove forests, further damaged the park facilities at Flamingo, and destroyed the original Gulf Coast Visitor Center.